Animal STEM for Kids in Kindergarten and Primary

 Children can work in small groups, or independently.
 When I did the activity, each small group was given a bin with only clothes pins, popsicle sticks and larger tongue depressors.
 Then I gave each group a small animal critter.

-They had half an hour to complete their animal STEM activity!
+They had half an hour to complete their animal STEM activity, but the children could have gone on much longer.

-By pinching the clothes pin and holding the tongue depressor, children began to create small cages with the clothes pins looking like bars of a cage.
+By pinching the clothes pin and holding the tongue depressor, children began to create small homes with the clothes pins looking like walls.
 Once they figured out that they could do this, they then really started to create.

-The cages began to have roofs.
+The structures began to have roofs.
 They had separate rooms for the animals to move into.
 Children worked to figure out ways to secure the sides and attach them together.

-The cages that my kids created were amazing!
+The homes that my kids created were amazing!
 They were very focused and excited while they built.
-In the end, no two cages looked the same, but all children were successful in making their animal home.
+In the end, no two structures looked the same, but all children were successful in making their animal home.

 I was very proud of all of the beginner architects!